Intuned/intuned-api-sdk-typescript/README.md

 const sdk = new IntunedClient({ debugLogger: console });
 ```

+You can also enable a default debug logger by setting an environment variable `INTUNED_DEBUG` to true.
 <!-- End Debugging [debug] -->

 <!-- Placeholder for Future Speakeasy SDK Sections -->